rishihe/college_dairies/README.md

 4 may want to study but i got distracted sooo much
-8 may i forgot about git hub and loss all the consistency !! got lossed all consistency
+8 may i forgot about git hub and loss all the consistency !! got lossed all consistency endsem exam are close but no worried about it